 How does Bone Loss Occur?

 Once you have lost a tooth, the health and beauty of your smile are put at risk.
 Without the stimulation of the tooth root, the jaw bone begins to deteriorate from lack of use.
 Over time, this may lead to changing facial features, or the collapse of sinus areas.
-This puts stress on other teeth and leads to unpredictable outcomes.Contact Us About a Free Consultation
+This puts stress on other teeth and leads to unpredictable outcomes.Schedule Your Consultation

 Dental Implants for Tooth Loss